Hey friends! I’m finally back with another edition of our fireplace makeover.

 This was the keep pile that I kept adding and deleting from as I found better options.

 You will probably notice that some of my photos present the tiles as being really grey, and other times they almost look white.
-The lighting and time of day has a lot to do with that, but in real life the surround as a whole reads mostly creamy white with grey and beige (and I couldn’t love it more!)
+The lighting and time of day has a lot to do with that, but in real life the surround as a whole reads mostly creamy white with grey and beige.
+We love the color variations and overall composition that we ended up with.

 INSTALLING THE TILE